Teenage Mutant Ninja Turtles II: The Secret of the Ooze

-Teenage Mutant Ninja Turtles II: The Secret of the Ooze is a 1991 American superhero film based on the Teenage Mutant Ninja Turtles characters created by Kevin Eastman and Peter Laird.
-Directed by Michael Pressman and written by Todd W. Langen, it is the sequel to Teenage Mutant Ninja Turtles (1990) and the second installment in the original Turtles film trilogy.
-It stars Paige Turco (replacing Judith Hoag as April O'Neil) and David Warner, with the voices of Brian Tochi, Robbie Rist, Adam Carl, and Laurie Faso.
-Not long after the events of the first film, the Shredder resumes command of the Foot Clan out for revenge on the Turtles.
-When he learns the secret behind the Turtles' mutation, he becomes more dangerous than ever.
-The film reveals the origins of Splinter and the Turtles and introduces two new villains, Tokka and Rahzar.
-Unlike the first film, the Turtles mostly fight bare-fisted, to tone down the violence.
+Teenage Mutant Ninja Turtles II: The Secret of the Ooze is a 1991 American superhero comedy film directed by Michael Pressman and written by Todd W. Langen.
+Based on the Teenage Mutant Ninja Turtles characters, it is the sequel to the 1990 film Teenage Mutant Ninja Turtles, and stars Paige Turco (replacing Judith Hoag as April O'Neil) and David Warner.
+Picking up after the events of the first film, the Turtles once again face off against the Shredder and the Foot Clan, as both sides uncover the truth behind the Turtles' mutagenic origins.

 The film was released theatrically in the United States on March 22, 1991, by New Line Cinema.
 It received mixed reviews from critics, who said it departed from the much darker tone of the original 1990 film.
 It was financially successful, grossing $78.7 million against a budget of $25 million, becoming the thirteenth highest-grossing film domestically in the year of its release.
 A sequel, Teenage Mutant Ninja Turtles III, was released in 1993.